Asabeneh/React-For-Everyone/readme.md

 }
 ```

+## Rendering component

-Now, lets change the JSX elements we had to components.
-When we call JSX element we used curly brackets when we call components we do as follows <ComponentName />.
+Now, lets change all the JSX elements we had to components.
+When we call JSX element we used curly brackets and when we call components we do as follows <ComponentName />.

 ```html
 <!DOCTYPE html>